HoloCompress/DPRC/README.md

     conda env create -f environment_dprc.yaml
     conda activate dprc
     ```
-3) Install the library [compressAI](https://github.com/InterDigitalInc/CompressAI) with our modifications for entropy coding and entropy decoding.
+3) Install the library [compressAI](https://github.com/InterDigitalInc/CompressAI) with our modifications for entropy decoding (Note that using the library installed from other sources may produce unreasonable results).
     ```
     cd external_libraries/compressai
     python setup.py install